kundajelab/ENCODE_downloader/README.md

 # Authentication

-In order to see unpublished files visible to sumitters only, you need to have authentication information from the ENCODE portal.
+To download unpublished files visible to sumitters only, you need to have authentication information from the ENCODE portal.
 Get your access key ID and secret key from the portal homepage menu YourID->Profile->Add Access key.

 # Usage